Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Acknowledgement

 \section{Acknowledgement}

-This work was funded by the ONR grant (N00014-24-1-2026), NSF grant ( IIS-2402875 and EAR-1925481) and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
-The computing hardware was supported in part by NIH Office of the Director grant \#S10OD025181 via the Center for Computation and Visualization (CCV) at Brown University.
-J.C. and N.O. have been partially supported by Intel Corporation and funding from the Valencian Government (Conselleria d'Innovació, Industria, Comercio y Turismo, Direccion General para el Avance de la Sociedad Digital) by virtue of 2022-2023 grant agreements (convenios singulares 2022, 2023).
-J.C. has also been partially supported by a grant by Banco Sabadell Foundation. \\ \\
+This work was funded by the ONR grant (N00014-24-1-2026), NSF grant (IIS-2402875) and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
+The computing hardware was supported in part by NIH Office of the Director grant S10OD025181 via the Center for Computation and Visualization (CCV) at Brown University.
+J.C. and N.O. have been partially supported by Intel Corporation and funding from the Regional Government of Valencia in Spain (Resolución de la Conselleria de Industria, Turismo, Innovación y Comercio, Dirección General de Innovación).
+J.C. has also been partially supported by a grant by Banco Sabadell Foundation and funding from the European Union’s Horizon Europe research and innovation program (ELIAS; grant agreement 101120237).
+T.F is supported by the Kempner Institute Research Fellowship. \\ \\